TheTop10PonyVideos/mastodonAutoPost/README.md

 ``python scheduler.py``

-# Step 6 : optional convert your py file into an exe for easier use
+# Step 6 : Convert to an .exe file

+This step is optional and requires an additional libary: pyinstaller Download it with the following command:

+``pip install pyinstaller``

+Once you did that you can now convert you python script into a .exe file!
+Use this command:

 ``pyinstaller --name MastodonAutoScheduler --onefile scheduler.py``